-Bernard \b(e)-rna-rd, ber-nard\ as a boy's name is pronounced ber-NARD.
+Bernard [bernard] as a boys' name is pronounced ber-NARD.
 It is of Old French and Old German origin, and the meaning of Bernard is "strong, brave bear".
 Three famous medieval saints bore the name: a founder of a monastic order, the patron saint of mountain climbers, and a scholastic philosopher.
 Brought to England with the Norman Conquest.
 A native Old English form, Beornheard, was superseded by the Norman form.
 Fairly common until the 18th century, and revived somewhat around 1920, but now unusual.
 See also Bjorn.
 Playwright George Bernard Shaw; statesman Bernard M. Baruch; film director Bernardo Bertolucci; art critic Bernard Berenson; comedian Bernie Mack.

-Bernard is a very popular first name for males (#142 out of 1220, Top 12%) and also a very popular surname or last name for all people (#830 out of 88799, Top 1%) (2000 U.S. Census).
+Bernard is a very prominent first name for men (#142 out of 1220, Top 12%) and also a very prominent surname for all people (#864 out of 150436, Top 1%).
+(2000 U.S. Demographics)

 Bernard reached its apex rank of #47 in the U.S. during the years 1920-1929, and is at #1218 currently.
 (2015 U.S. SSA Records)

 Which version is better?with its variant forms and related boy names.
 Barnard, Barney, Barnie, Bear (#1307 from recent data), Bernardino, Bernardo (#1336), Bernhard, Bernie, Berry and Bjorn (#1616) are the prominent variation forms of Bernard (#1218 from recent data) listed in the Top 2000.
 These forms of Bernard were at the top of their popularity during the years 1910-1919 (usage of 0.4%) and have become much less popular since.